-Here's the original version of "Sun City," from the eponymous album by Artists United Against Apartheid, accompanied by the official video, filmed on the streets of New York City (I can't find an audio-only rip on YouTube, but you can listen to the MP3 here).
+Here's the original version of "Sun City," from the eponymous album by Artists United Against Apartheid, accompanied by the official video, filmed on the streets of New York City.
 Among the 49 artists involved, watch for contributions by Peter Gabriel, Rubén Blades, Pete Townshend of The Who, Bob Dylan, and Peter Garrett of Midnight Oil.
-(The "Sun City" album also includes the original version of the powerful "Silver and Gold", by Bono of U2 with Keith Richards and Ron Wood, which has anthemic potential as well.)
+(The "Sun City" album, which you can find complete here, also includes the original version of the powerful "Silver and Gold", by Bono of U2 with Keith Richards and Ron Wood, which has anthemic potential as well.)

 Song available on Artists United Against Apartheid, Sun City (1985), track 1.

 An informative Wikipedia page for the "Sun City"/Artists United Against Apartheid project.